How to Quiet Your Noisy Refrigerator In 8 Easy Steps

 Installing sound absorption materials behind the refrigerator muffles noise radiating from the rear.
 This also blocks sound from transmitting to adjacent rooms.

-Remove Items Sitting on Top of the Fridge
+Remove Items Sitting on Top

 Take a look at the top of your refrigerator.
-Items stored up there like decorations or extra appliances can actually amplify noise:
+Items stored up there like decorations or extra appliances can amplify noise:

 • These objects can vibrate as the refrigerator operates below, essentially becoming little speakers boosting the sounds.